LouisDK/liver/README.md

 # Instructions for use with Kubernetes in Azure (AKS)
 1. Get an Azure subscription
-2. Install the Azure CLI (Command Line Interface) (Or, if you dont want to, you can use the Cloud Console)
+2. Install the Azure CLI (Command Line Interface) (Or, if you dont want to, you can use the Cloud Console), and Authenticate with your CLI <add url to page that explains how>
 3. Create a Resource Group to host your cluster.
 Must be an empty resource group. `az group create --name <ResourceGroupName> --location eastus` Note: I tried and failed with West Europe, but East US works fine.
 (2 April 2018)
 4. Create the Kubernetes Cluster in Azure: `az aks create --resource-group <ResourceGroupName> --name <ClusterName> --node-count 1 --generate-ssh-keys`
 5. Get the credentials needed to use KubeCTL locally: `az aks get-credentials --resource-group <ResourceGroupName> --name <ClusterName>`